Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: The Ubiquity of Accuracy-Efficiency Trade-Offs

-The examples in the previous section provide an intuition for how pervasive the accuracy-efficiency trade-off is in different domains.
-Beyond this intuition, in the US the trade-off is implicated more formally in federal risk assessment standards and regulatory rule-making.
-That is, risk assessment policy documents acknowledge that, no matter how much time and resources one spends gathering scientific knowledge to assess risks, it will ultimately always be necessary to make decisions with uncertainty---to pass judgments in the face of incomplete information~\cite{nrc1983riskassessment, nrc1994riskassessment}.
-As \citet{levy2016transparency} note, it is the epistemological nature of science itself that makes uncertainty inevitable in science-based policymaking: ``Agencies charged with protecting public health and the environment must make decisions in the face of scientific uncertainty, because science by its nature is incomplete and only rarely provides precise answers to the complex questions policymakers pose."
-There is always a degree of imprecision in scientific knowledge's ability to capture what is true, and that knowledge is constantly subject to potential revision in light of newly collected information.
+\textbf{US federal risk assessment policy.} The examples above provide an intuition for how pervasive the accuracy-efficiency trade-off is in different domains, and how it is reasoned about to guide decision-making.
+Beyond this intuition, the trade-off is implicated more formally in US federal risk assessment standards and regulatory rule-making.
+Risk assessment policy acknowledges that, no matter how much time and resources one spends gathering scientific knowledge to assess risks, it will ultimately always be necessary to make decisions with uncertainty---to pass judgments in the face of incomplete information~\cite{nrc1983riskassessment, nrc1994riskassessment}.\footnote{As \citet{levy2016transparency} note, it is the epistemological nature of science itself that makes uncertainty inevitable in science-based policymaking: ``Agencies charged with protecting public health and the environment must make decisions in the face of scientific uncertainty, because science by its nature is incomplete and only rarely provides precise answers to the complex questions policymakers pose.''} There is always a degree of imprecision in scientific knowledge's ability to capture what is true, and that knowledge is constantly subject to revision in light of newly collected information.
+That is, taking more time to gather information can increase accuracy, but is directly at odds with efficiency in decision-making.

-In other words, taking more time to gather information can increase accuracy, but is directly at odds with efficiency in decision-making.
-In risk assessment, this trade-off gets framed in terms of \emph{ex ante} (before-the-fact) and \emph{ex post} (after-the-fact) risk-mitigating interventions. \emph{Ex ante} mechanisms, or ``premarketing approval"~\cite{nrc1994riskassessment}, embody the precautionary principle approach: They emphasize collecting evidence about potential risks before approving a new substance or technology.
-For example, the US Food and Drug Administration (FDA) typically requires multiple phases of clinical trials before a new drug is allowed for public use.
-This \emph{ex ante} regulatory authority is deliberately slow for the sake of increased safety.
-The FDA is empowered to require drug companies to submit sufficient data, such that a detailed risk assessment can be conducted before the drug goes on the market.

-In contrast, for efficiency other agencies do not require many precautionary measures, and instead concentrate their authority in \emph{ex post} ``post hoc mechanisms"~\cite{nrc1994riskassessment}.
-Such mechanisms tend to require that agencies, rather than companies, acquire the data necessary to determine responsibility, after an accident or hazardous health outcome occurs.
-For example, the US National Highway Traffic Safety Administration (NHTSA) has few, relatively nonrestrictive \emph{ex ante} authorities for determining what types of vehicles it allows on roads.
-Instead, NHTSA's strongest regulatory authority is its ability to recall faulty cars \emph{ex post}~\cite{nhtsa2016avs}.
-In other words, NHTSA implements their own trade-off between accuracy and efficiency---favoring lack of \emph{ex ante} regulation as a way to ensure speedy development and deployment of new car technology, even if such lack of regulation comes with a cost in correctness in that technology.